Congressional District # 08

 Contaminants migrated into the shallow groundwater where the contamination has been contained by the formation and did not reach the sandstone aquifer, which was the water source for the City of DePere and for some nearby residents.
 The primary groundwater contaminants have included chromium, nickel, cyanide, 1,1,1-trichloroethane, trichloroethylene, and tetrachloroethylene.

-Community InvolvementThe State of Wisconsin oversees the operation and maintenance, and regularly interacts with community contacts.
-The State provided required notices for the 2009 five-year review.
+Community InvolvementThe State of Wisconsin oversees the operation and maintenance of the Better Brite Site, and regularly interacts with community contacts.

-Property ReuseUsage of contaminated properties and groundwater needs to be restricted.
+Property ReuseUse of contaminated properties and groundwater are restricted.

 ContactsRemedial Project Manager, U.S. EPA